-Roundabout Theatre Company's current Broadway revival of Caroline, or Change will release a cast album through Broadway Records.
-Recorded November 15 and 16, the album will release digitally December 17 and on CD January 14.
-The recording, will will serve as the launch of Roundabout and Broadway Records' new imprint Roundabout Records, will be a double-CD release that preserves the entire score.
+Roundabout Theatre Company's current Broadway revival of Caroline, or Change digitally releases a cast album through Broadway Records December 17.
+Recorded November 15 and 16, the album will get a double-CD physical release January 14, 2022.
+The recording, which preserves the entire score, serves as the launch of Roundabout and Broadway Records' new imprint Roundabout Records.

 "Producing Caroline, or Change and bringing its star, Sharon D Clarke, to Broadway have been extraordinarily satisfying, especially in light of the struggles of the past two years," says Roundabout Artistic Director and CEO Todd Haimes.
 "Being able to preserve it for all time—as our 25th cast album and the premiere recording for the Roundabout Records imprint with Broadway Records—means the world to everyone who worked so hard to get it here.
 I'm looking forward to many more collaborations with and his team."